stable-packages/store/README.md

 With modularization, *private module data* is added to the list.

-Besides testability and maintainability, using global state can actually lead to [incorrect result](#multi-versions-issue).
+Besides testability and maintainability, using *private module data* can lead to [incorrect result](#multi-versions-issue).

 Then why am I making this library?